8 Garage Alternatives for the Rest of Us

 Awnings extend outwards from the house and provide shade and protection.
 This makes them a great option not only for vehicle owners but also for those looking for some shade on the deck or patio on a hot, sunny day.

-While it isn’t common, you can place an awning over your driveway (awnings are usually above the deck or patio).
+While it isn’t common, you can place a normal or portable types of awnings over your driveway (awnings are usually above the deck or patio).
 However, the benefits are mostly the same, whether you place your awning above your deck or your driveway; it all depends on what the purpose for installing the awning is.

 Awnings are just a little bit shy of 7 feet, so you may need to get 2 awnings and fix them side by side to create a canopy long enough to protect your car, if that's the goal.
 This may take away some of the cost effectiveness of the method but many deem the protection worth it.